benjaminW2025/greater-than-cap/README.md

 ## Week One

-The objective of the first week of this project was to identify important components and begin developing an initial map of the circuit computing the greater than capability in GPT-2 Small.
+The objective of the first week of this project was to identify important components and begin developing an initial map of the circuit computing the greater than capability in GPT-2 small.
 Through ablation tests and logit lens visualization, we outline a higher level understanding of what components are necessary for the task.

 ### Methods and Setup

 All experiments used the TransformerLens library developed by Neel Nanda.
 The GPT-2 Small model was loaded through TransformerLens, and inferences were run on prompts of the form "The war lasted from 18XX to 18" where XX was a two digit number spanning 01 to 99.
 Since numbers ending in 00 are more common than numbers with other ending digits, we do not consider XX=00 to try to measure the natural behavior of the model.
 The prompt is crafted to provide a natural language setting for a mathematical task, intending to capture how the model may have encountered such a task in its training data; more prompt formats are explored in the ```setup``` folder of the repository.
 A possible extension to explore in week three of the project is to see how this circuit performs in other natural language greater than settings.

-### Ablation tests
+### Logit Lenses

 The first thing that we analyze is the logit lens per layer of the model.
 This was done by extracting the output of each layer's and then applying the final normalization layer and outward projection to get the logits.
 Logits for every prompt XX=01 to XX=99 were plotted to visualize the model's behavior on the overall task.
 Notably, the logit lenses have horizontal structure in layers 1-6, indicating that these layers do not perform the greater than computation (we would expect the predictions to begin developing a diagonal structure once the model is properly performing greater than).
 Diagonal structure initially develops in layer 7, and becomes more refined by layer 9, suggesting that these layers are where GPT-2 compute greater than.

 <p align="center"><img src="figures/logit_lens_layer_9_png.png" width="300"/></p>

+### Ablation Tests

 To confirm our findings, we run ablation tests on the attention heads.
 The baseline accuracy of GPT-2 small is 94 correctly predicted prompts out of 99.
 First we run ablation tests layer by layer, zeroing out the attention outputs of every head per layer.
 Interestingly, we do not see a significant drop in model accuracy when we ablate layers 7 and 8, but see significant decrease in accuracy after ablating layers 0 and 9, with ablated accuracies of 75 and 91 out of 99 respectively.
 Since our logit lens indicates that layers 7 and 8 compute greater than but the attention ablation tests do not reveal any notable drops in performance, we suspect that the attention output of layers 7 and 8 must be indirectly contributing to the circuit.